-Times Radio has secured a number of high-profile journalists to present on the new digital radio station, which launches in summer.
+Times Radio has secured a number of high-profile journalists to present on the new digital radio station, which launches in June 2020.

 The station is part of Rupert Murdoch’s News UK, which also owns Talksport, Talkradio and Virgin Radio under its Wireless subsidiary.

-It promises “provocative and well-informed” news and current affairs analysis with no ad breaks.
-Sponsorship deals will create revenue.
+It promises “provocative and well-informed” news and current affairs analysis, with no listener phone-ins nor the “old fashioned adversarial approach” to interviews seen elsewhere.

 It is also hoped the station, which will air on DAB, online, via an app and on smart speakers, will also boost subscriber numbers to the Times and Sunday Times in print and digital.

 Presenters have been poached from the BBC, including deputy political editor John Pienaar, and elsewhere.
-Sun political editor Tom Newton Dunn is the latest to join the station.
+Others have been taken from within News UK’s ranks at the Times and the Sun newspapers.

 The editor of the Times Literary Supplement is Times Radio’s launch director and will co-present the breakfast show on Mondays to Thursdays.